Unique Holiday Celebrations Across the Country

 The Ethel M Chocolate Factory in the Vegas suburb of Henderson hosts quite a unique tradition each year in their on-site botanical cactus garden.
 The 4 acre garden is one of the largest of its’ kind in the world.
-If you are up for leaving the Strip for a bit (I know it’s hard to leave the excitement – don’t worry this amazing display is worth your time!), you will be treated to a walk through a most exotic holiday lights display.
+If you are up for leaving The Strip for a bit (I know it’s hard to leave the excitement – don’t worry this amazing display is worth your time!), you will be treated to a walk through a most exotic holiday lights display.

 In the garden, you will find over half a million colorful lights creatively draped over 300 species of cactus.
-The result is beautiful, unique, and totally worth the drive or cab ride.
+The result is beautiful, unique, and totally worth the drive or Uber ride.
 Best of all, it will cost you absolutely nothing!
 While you are here, you can also tour the chocolate factory, sample sweets, and pick up a few unique gifts for loved ones!

 Winterhaven Festival of Lights